The JOHNSTON / KERFOOT family, 1911

 If not, then which street and which city are we truly looking at?
 And whose house was it?

 In my research collaboration back in 2016 with Randi, a Johnston second cousin, we wondered if they might have used a neighbour’s porch, perhaps because it was larger or better suited for the photo.
 So we searched city directories, census and old maps trying to see if such an address existed.
 On modern maps, their house and its neighbours no longer exist, replaced with a utilitarian 1950-ish apartment or condo building now called Sunrise Court.
 In fact, there are no single family dwellings left in this area - how sad.
 Harwood parallels Beach Ave and is two blocks off Sunset Beach Park.
 Prime real estate!
-House number 1419 is between the Broughton and Nicola cross streets, and if there had been a house numbered 1409, it would have been replaced by the apartment building on the corner, now addressed as 1315 Broughton Street.
+House number 1419 on Harwood is between the Broughton and Nicola cross streets, and if there had been a house numbered 1409, it would have been replaced by the apartment building on the corner at 1315 Broughton Street.

 With a bit of digging, I have found two different Vancouver City maps online from this period.
 The first is the 1911 map by the White Print Company which shows surveyed lots and blocks and street names, with civic block numbers in red, but no individual civic addresses.
 So while it's a good overview map of Vancouver, it's not much help with our quest.
 Then just today I found the online collection of Goad’s Fire Insurance Interactive Section Maps from 1912 which includes the civic address, lot dimensions and the outline of buildings on the lots.
-I found 1419 Harwood in District Lot 185, on a 66 ft by 131 ft lot backing onto a 33 ft lane.
+As shown on the following map, I found 1419 Harwood in District Lot 185, on a 66 ft by 131 ft lot backing onto a 33 ft lane.
 The large square wooden house in Block 51, Lot 19 was situated closer to the front and right boundaries of the lot, and a small square garage or shed was right off the back lane on the right side boundary (yellow references a wooden structure).
 If the outline of the house is correct, it didn't have a veranda that jutted out into the yard, which the one in the photo may have had.
 It would be nice to see an old photo of the full front of the house to be sure.

 One of the problems I'm still having is that I can’t find this family in the 1911 census.
 Was there a section missing from the census pages, or was it badly transcribed, or had she moved out of province?
 In the 1910 Henderson City directory, Deborah (widow of James) was living at 1419 Harwood, but in 1911 she is not listed at all in the directory Looking for that address, her home was then occupied by a Francis J Gillespie (I don't know who he was).
 But the following year in 1912, Deborah is back at that address (also in 1913 and 1914 at least).